PythonIcsMatlab/Lumerical_Script_Example/README.md

-# LumericalScriptExample
+# Lumerical Script Example
- How to create a lumerical FDTD simulation with Lumerical script.
-The example is a simulation for micro-ring.
+   An example for creating a lumerical FDTD simulation with Lumerical script.
+The structure in this example is a micro-ring.

+## How to convert .lsf to .fsp

+1. Open a lumerical FDTD solution window.
+2. Open MicroRing.lsf in its Script File Editor.
+3. Save this FDTD solution(.fsp) to the same dir with MicroRing.lsf.
+(Otherwise, can not import StructureGroup.txt properly)
+4. Run MicroRing.lsf in Script File Editor.
+5. Save this FDTD solution(.fsp).

+## Why use Lumerical Script

+Others can be well aware of all the settings for this simulation.